carlosgarmay/FinalProject/README.md

-# FinalProject            BY: Carlos Gargallo, Alex Urbano and Joel Tibau
+# FinalProject: Image super-resolution ------ BY: Carlos Gargallo, Alex Urbano and Joel Tibau

 Important information and remarks about the project: